mickfuzz/phd4/_posts/2021-06-14-concrete-frameworks.md

 We have explored that while there are challenges to balancing the more open-ended goals and the degree of learner choice needed by these approaches, there are new resources from NCCE that draw on socio-cultural research on PBL, observation, pair programming AND ??.
 These resources and supporting articles from teachers and other practitioners in blogs and publications like Hello World have a focus on the reality of mainstream school environment.

+WHAT'S MISSING IS MORE HELP ON DEVELOPING COMMUNITIES - WE CAN TURN TO X - TO HELP?

 If you are like me and are a supporter of the more authentic coding practices in schools then we can only hope that some of the more flexible techniques for observing and assessing learner progress can be brought into exam practice to reduce the gap between exam and real life coding practices.